grayleonard/termwallet/README.md

   Commands:
     status      Prints wallet addresses and balances
       Usage: status [options]

+    new      Create a new address with purpose 'change' or 'receive', defaults to 'receive'
+      Usage: new [options]
+        Options:
+          -p, --purpose
+             Address purpose
+             Default: RECEIVE_FUNDS

+    import      Add a private key to your wallet
+      Usage: import [options]

     send        Add file contents to the index
       Usage: send [options]